 I find the questions fall into 4 categories:

 Let’s start with money

 I’ve got the mortgage to pay and/or kids to feed

 If you have big financial commitments then look at alternative ways to get started.
 You don’t have to give up your job completely.
-Maybe get a few small projects that you can work on over weekend and evenings.
+Maybe get a few small projects that you can work on over the weekend and evenings.
 It’s tough and tiring.
-But if you see you can get work in then that might encourage you to take the next step of maybe requesting to go part time in your job, giving you more time to start building your business until eventually you feel ready to take the final leap.
+But if you see you can get work in then that might encourage you to take the next step of maybe requesting to go part-time in your job, giving you more time to start building your business until eventually, you feel ready to take the final leap.

 How much will I realistically earn?

 If you think you’ll be earning money 7.5 hours a day for 5 days a week then you are in for a bit of a surprise!